syngenta/acai-docs/alc/docs/node/apigateway/response.md

 By default, every endpoint function will receive an instance of the `ResponseClient` class (aka `response`) as the second argument of their function.
 This response object is meant to provide consistency to HTTP response codes and error signatures.
 Below is a list and examples of all the properties of the `response`:

+???+ example
+    Don't like reading documentation?
+Then look at our examples which can run locally! :nerd:

 ### Response Properties